SAP-samples/abap-platform-refscen-flight/README.md

 5. Select the branch <em>BTP-ABAP</em> and enter the newly created package `/DMO/FLIGHT` as the target package and choose <em>Next</em>.
 6. Create a new transport request that you only use for this demo content installation (recommendation) and choose <em>Finish</em> to link the Git repository to your ABAP cloud project.
 The repository appears in the abapGit Repositories View with status <em>Linked</em>.
 7. Right-click on the new ABAP repository and choose `pull` to start the cloning of the repository contents.
 Note that this procedure may take a few minutes.
 8. Once the cloning has finished, the status is set to `Pulled Successfully`.
 (Refresh the `abapGit Repositories` view to see the progress of the import).
 Then refresh your project tree.
+In the abapGit Object Log an error message about missing authorization for the field /DMO/CNTRY might be displayed.
+You can ignore this error message.

 As a result of the installation procedure above, the ABAP system creates an inactive version of all artifacts from the demo content and adds the following sub packages to the target package:
 * `/DMO/FLIGHT_LEGACY`
 * `/DMO/FLIGHT_REUSE` The reuse package contains a package for the supplement business object `/DMO/FLIGHT_REUSE_SUPPLEMENT`, which is reused in the other development scenarios.
 The reuse package also contains the package `/DMO/FLIGHT_REUSE_CARRIER`, which contains a mulit-inline-edit scenario for maintaining carrier data (see also: corresponding [end-to-end guide](https://help.sap.com/viewer/923180ddb98240829d935862025004d6/Cloud/en-US/f713ec52bcb8405ca9262918cffa5d25.html)).
+Lastly, the reuse package contains the package `/DMO/FLIGHT_REUSE_AGENCY` which incorporates a business object for administering agency master data, including the possibility of maintaining Large Objects.
+The business object is extensibility-enabled as described in the [extensibility guide](https://help.sap.com/viewer/923180ddb98240829d935862025004d6/Cloud/en-US/492d88ed89f640e5b18dd1c57f6817b1.html).
+This extensibility guide also contains examples on how to develop extensions for the business object.
+These code examples are contained in sub packages of the `/DMO/FLIGHT_REUSE_AGENCY` package.
 * `/DMO/FLIGHT_READONLY` - represents a read-only list reporting app (see also: corresponding [end-to-end guide](https://help.sap.com/viewer/923180ddb98240829d935862025004d6/Cloud/en-US/504035c0850f44f787f5b81e35791d10.html)).
 * `/DMO/FLIGHT_MANAGED` - represents the transactional app with implementation type <em>managed</em> (see also: corresponding [end-to-end guide](https://help.sap.com/viewer/923180ddb98240829d935862025004d6/Cloud/en-US/b5bba99612cf4637a8b72a3fc82c22d9.html)).
 * `/DMO/FLIGHT_UNMANAGED` - represents the transactional app with implementation type <em>unmanaged</em> (see also: corresponding [end-to-end guide](https://help.sap.com/viewer/923180ddb98240829d935862025004d6/Cloud/en-US/f6cb3e3402694f5585068e5e5161a7c1.html)).